Methodology: 4/5

 -

-Dr. Tetyana Maniuk is a FRCPC Emergency medicine resident in the Department of Emergency Medicine, at the University of Ottawa.
+Dr. Tetyana Maniuk is a FRCPC Emergency medicine physician, having completed her resident at the University of Ottawa, Department of Emergency Medicine.

 View all posts